-Dante Washington (’22) is conducting a systematic review of research on reproduction of organisms in temperate and tropical biomes.
+Dante Washington (’22) helped Ryan conduct a systematic review of research on reproduction of organisms in temperate and tropical biomes.

-Ryan Gunnison (’21, below) is fascinated by Hymenoptera and parasitism and is studying social behavior in harvesters.
+Ryan Gunnison (’21, below) is fascinated by Hymenoptera and parasitism and is studied social behavior in harvesters.

 Fleurine Amouzou Guiffo (’20) studied early-developing harvester species Leiobunum flavum and L. ventricosum using morphological keys.

 Harper Montgomery (’20) studied population incidence of bacterial endosymbionts in North American harvesters.